Cub Scout Buddy System Check

 The Sweet Sixteen points apply to all Scouting activities–especially physical activities.
 They are included in the Guide to Safe Scouting.

 There are several Cub Scout adventures with requirements about the buddy system.
-The Tiger and Bear adventures are about having a buddy when you're in the water.
+Some of them are aimed at helping Cub Scouts learn about the system, and some are for using the system.

-While I was at Philmont this summer, I learned a very simple buddy check system that is especially effective when you're hiking.
+While I was at Philmont a few summers ago, I learned a very simple buddy check system that is especially effective when you’re hiking.

 Tell them that they are only to say their number if their buddy is with them.